jpabadir/pace-c/sep29_client_minutes.md

 ### AGENDA

 ### ATTENDEES
-Katrina Martel, Maya T., Philip O., Anthony B., Shannon F., Christian P.
+Katrina M., Maya T., Philip O., Anthony B., Shannon F., Christian P.

 #### BUSINESS FROM THE PREVIOUS MEETING
 - 09/24-01.
 Katrina will confirm that Maya has created a recurring Zoom meeting for Tuesdays from 9-10AM by the end of September 24th, 2020. ***Completed***